Home / Breakfast Recipes / The ULTIMATE 90 Second Microwave Oatmeal

 While I’ve shared countless oatmeal recipes with you over the years, it dawned on me that I’ve never shared the one recipe I make most: The ULTIMATE 90 Second Microwave Oatmeal!

 Not only is oatmeal extremely nutritious and versatile, but it is also gluten-free.
 For those of you with a gluten allergy, I highly recommend Bob’s Red Mill Gluten Free Oats made in their 100% gluten-free facility and tested for gluten again to ensure their purity.
-In fact, I got to tour the factory and see this process up close and personal during my visit to Portland last year!
+In fact, I got to tour the factory and see this process up close and personal during my visit to Portland.

 What makes a perfect oatmeal?